 Now, I know that most people love Sauvignon Blanc, especially from New Zealand so I had to have that on my list.
-The Waipapa is a bit of a secret find but is proving very popular (and drinkable).
 However, on the white side I’ve tried to introduce grape varieties that are less familiar.
 Viognier is my favourite grape and is usually full of gorgeous apricot and peach flavours.
 A delight to drink, we also offer it by glass and bottle.
 We also have Picpoul from southern France, Grillo from Sicily in Italy and Albariño from north west Spain.

 Rioja is a perennial favourite of most red wine drinkers and Chris from our excellent wine suppliers Enotria and Coe suggested Ramon Bilbao as an excellent producer to go for so we have the Crianza (in reds meaning Spanish wines aged for 2 years including 6 months in oak) which we serve by both glass and bottle.
 It’s a gorgeous drop that will pair with many foods, especially the harissa lamb dish that is currently on our menu.